 7) Franklin Roosevelt

-Franklin Delano Roosevelt became the 32nd president in 1933
+Franklin Delano Roosevelt became the 32nd president in 1933 as a Democrat.
+He

-family, and his personality included both charm and arrogance.
+came from a wealthy family, and his personality included both charm and arrogance.
 He contracted polio at the

 age of 39, which rendered his legs almost useless, even with the aid of ten-pound leg

 huge amount of legislation into law, but this was facilitated by a